 About it, Miss Daché says, “What can it do for any woman’s skin?
 I have just seen French complexions that were so beautiful and so amazingly young for their years.
 If we are all going to live so long now, we must live young longer.
 No?
 And I believe this Royal Jelly will do it.
 The pity is that every woman can’t have it.
 You see, only a Bee can make it.
 The Riddle now is not only which among the bees will have it, but which of us?”

-It may just be a coincidence, but the use of royal jelly in cosmetics coincided with the death of George IV in 1952 and the coronation of Elizabeth I in 1953.
-The coronation was associated with a strong public interest in royalty and the young Queen Elizabeth in particular, an interest only recently surpassed by that expressed for Diana, Princess of Wales.
-Many people bought their first television set to watch the 1953 coronation.
-Sales of cosmetics containing royal jelly may have been helped by the fact that it was so easily associated with ‘queens’ and ‘royalty’.
+It may just be a coincidence, but another factor that may have contributed to the royal jelly fad was the coronation of Elizabeth II in 1953.
+It created a strong public interest in royalty and the young Queen Elizabeth in particular, only recently surpassed by that expressed for Diana, Princess of Wales – many people bought their first television set to watch the 1953 coronation.
+Sales of cosmetics containing royal jelly began before the death of George IV in 1952 but may have been helped after the coronation in 1953 by the fact that the product was so easily associated with ‘queens’ and ‘royalty’.

 The composition of royal jelly varies slightly from location to location but chemical analysis indicates that it consists of water, proteins, sugars, lipids, vitamins and minerals which makes it a complete food, at least for bees.
 This is not surprising, given that it is the only material queen bees eat for their entire life.
 Royal jelly does not contain high levels of vitamin E nor is it radioactive, despite Dr. Leonard Bordas’ assertions.
 It does however, contain material that would help the bee larvae fight infection in the warm, moist environment they sit in at the bottom of a honeycomb.